 If you are overweight you can have a high risk of eye problems.
 Obesity is linked to high blood pressure, high cholesterol, diabetes and heart disease.
 It has also been recently linked to all the leading causes of sight loss, macular degeneration, diabetic eye disease, cataract and possibly glaucoma too.
 High blood pressure can damage the blood vessels in the retina at the back of the eye.
 High cholesterol can cause the arteries in the retina to harden and thicken, pressing on and blocking veins.
 This can cause fluid leaks at the back of the eye and sight damage.
 If you are overweight or obese ask your GP for advice on healthy and sustainable weight loss.

 Excess exposure to UV light plays a part in both macular degeneration and cataract development.
-Wearing UV absorbing sunglasses or a broad brimmed hat reduces your sunlight exposure and may help reduce the risk of some sorts of cataract and possibly macular degeneration too.
+Wearing UV absorbing sunglasses and a broad brimmed hat reduces your sunlight exposure and may help reduce the risk of some sorts of cataract and possibly macular degeneration too.
 Choose sunglasses with the CE marking showing that they meet European safety standards.
 Sunglasses without this mark may not have UV absorbance and are dangerous to use as they may actually let more UV into the eye.
+Find out more about Sunglasses.

 Many eye diseases don’t have symptoms in the early stages so you may not be able to tell that your sight is being damaged.
 Regular eye tests can help pick up the very early signs of disease.
 The optometrist looks at the back of the eye to spot conditions like macular degeneration, diabetic eye disease and can even see signs of high blood pressure.
 Get your eyes tested every two years, or more often if advised.
 People with a family history of glaucoma may need an annual test.